ben40d9/next-blog/README.md

 ## Packages Used

-gray-matter : allows us to parse the formatter section and the content section from a content string markdown-it : pkg can convert markdown into HTML typography : plugin that makes md translation "pretty"
+gray-matter : allows us to parse the formatter section and the content section from a content string<br>
+markdown-it : pkg can convert markdown into HTML<br>
+typography : plugin that makes md translation "pretty"